© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

-Carter McNamara, MBA, PhD, is a Twin Cities-based consultant in the areas of leadership development, board development and strategic planning.
-He has managed in a wide variety of organizations including startup, public-private, small and large nonprofit, and large corporation.
-He received comprehensive ethics training as an employee in a large defense contractor, various ethics classes and continuing research in business ethics.
+Carter McNamara, MBA, Ph.D., is a Twin Cities-based consultant in the areas of leadership development, board development, and strategic planning.
+He has managed a wide variety of organizations including startups, public-private, small and large nonprofits, and large corporations.
+He received comprehensive ethics training as an employee in a large defense contractor, various ethics classes, and continuing research in business ethics.
 In addition, as a manager, he has struggled through several major ethical dilemmas (one was quite public) so he knows and understands the experience.
-He has led development of several codes of ethics and conduct, as well.
-Carter holds a BA in Social and Behavioral Sciences, BS in Computer Science, an MBA, and a PhD in Human and Organization Development.
+He has led the development of several codes of ethics and conduct, as well.
+Carter holds a BA in Social and Behavioral Sciences, a BS in Computer Science, an MBA, and a Ph.D. in Human and Organization Development.

 Bibliography of Practical Resources